Johor Plantations Group Bhd (previously Kulim (Malaysia) Bhd)

 -

-The company commits to only use paraquat in exceptional circumstances.
+The company commits to no use of paraquat.
 However, it is not a clear commitment covering all suppliers.

 -